Diplomacy to pause fighting and ease siege intensifies as Israeli ground troops advance on Gaza City

 Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas’ initial attack, also an unprecedented figure.
 Seventeen Israeli soldiers have been killed in Gaza since the start of the ground operation.

-Rocket fire from Gaza into Israel, and daily skirmishes between Israel and Lebanon's Hezbollah militants, has disrupted life for millions of Israelis and forced an estimated 250,000 to evacuate towns near the borders in the north and south.
+Rocket fire from Gaza into Israel, and daily skirmishes between Israel and Lebanon's Hezbollah militants, has disrupted life for millions of Israelis and forced an estimated 250,000 to evacuate border towns.
 Most rockets are intercepted or fall in open areas.

-Those remaining in Gaza face an increasingly dire humanitarian situation, with basic supplies running low and hundreds of thousands packed into hospitals and U.N.-run shelters.

 Israel has refused to allow fuel in, saying it fears Hamas would steal it for military purposes.
 The military released a recording of what it said was a Hamas commander forcing a hospital to hand over some fuel.
 The recording could not be independently verified.